Housing Choice Voucher (HCV) Project Based Voucher (PBV) Program - Permanent Supportive Housing

 The Project Based Voucher (PBV) program is a component of the Michigan State Housing Development Authority's (MSHDA) Housing Choice Voucher (HCV) Program.
-The HCV program is federally funded by the United States Department of Housing and Urban Development (HUD) and is the primary resource for providing rental assistance to very low to moderate income families.
-MSHDA's PBV program targets very low income supportive housing populations (Special Needs, Homeless, Chronically Homeless, Youth Aging out of Foster Care and Domestic Violence Survivors) and attaches rental assistance to specific housing units that are determined to be decent, safe and sanitary through the Housing Quality Standards Inspection.
+The HCV program is federally funded by the United States Department of Housing and Urban Development (HUD) Public and Indian Housing (PIH)and is the primary resource for providing rental assistance to very low to moderate income families.
+MSHDA's PBV program targets extremely low income (30% AMI) supportive housing target populations to include: Special Needs, Homeless – 4 Categories (literally homeless, at risk of homelessness, youth or other families and/or domestic violence survivors), and Chronically Homeless.
+Project based rental assistance is attached to specific housing units that are determined to be decent, safe and sanitary through the Housing Quality Standards Inspection.
 Project-Based contracts are awarded to owners and developers of properties through an owner proposal selection process.

 In order for owners to participate in this program the following process must be followed: